Resonance1584/node-checkin-slack-osx/README.md

 Edit values of .env with your keys and preferences.

-LOCALE_TYPE should be a valid Google Reverse Geocode location type.
+ADDRESS_TYPE should be a valid [Google Reverse Geocode address type](https://developers.google.com/maps/documentation/geocoding/intro#Types).
 Defaults to 'neighbourhood'.

 ## CLI Installation